ibm-cloud-docs/key-protect/kur.md

 ## Prerequisites
 {: #kur-prereqs}

-Before running the tool, ensure the following are in place:
+Before running the tool, ensure that the following requirements are met:

 * **IBM Cloud CLI** (`ibmcloud`) is installed by following the instructions in [Getting started with the IBM Cloud CLI](/docs/cli?topic=cli-getting-started).
 * The following **IBM Cloud CLI plugins** are installed and up-to-date: